The Top 5 Hypoallergenic Guard Dogs That Are Perfect For Families

 Standard Schnauzer

-The Standard Schnauzer is a great breed for those who want a smaller breed dog that is hypoallergenic and fiercely loyal and protective of their family.
+The Standard Schnauzer is a great breed for those who want a smaller breed dog that is hypoallergenic, fiercely loyal, and protective of their family.
 These dogs generally max out at about 50 pounds and are born with a protective instinct, which makes them perfect for a family looking for a guard dog to help protect them.

 The Schnauzer rarely barks for no reason but does have a high prey drive, so be sure to keep an eye on small family pets.